tfabris/CrowCam/README.md

     that the one plugged into the Synology NAS matches the one on YouTube.
 If not, it logs an error message, and then automatically updates the key, keeping your stream alive and working around YouTube's bug.
+  - There is a bug in YouTube where it randomly clobbers your live stream's public/private/unlisted status.
+For example, if your live stream is set to "public", YouTube sometimes randomly changes it to be "unlisted".
+That causes your YouTube stream to unexpectedly go down for anyone watching.
+    This script will query the YouTube API, check if this has occurred, and fix the setting automatically, bringing the live stream back up and working around YouTube's bug.
   - There is a bug in YouTube where it arbitrarily decides that your video's archive length must be limited to slightly less than 12 hours maximum.
 This prevents you from recording a long summer day's worth of livestream.
 If